RyinSilverfish/Juncture/hello-juncture/README.md

 ![Nezha in the Shu Edition, Chapter 14](https://ryinsilverfish.github.io/media/NezhaChapter14.png)

 Nezha right after the Lotus Resurrection, chasing Li Jing down in Chapter 14. (p.
-25 of the PDF, right panel )
+25, right panel )

 ![Nezha in the Shu Edition, Chapter 33](https://ryinsilverfish.github.io/media/NezhaChapter33.png)

 Nezha re-enters the story in Chapter 33 to rescue Huang Feihu and his family.
 From here on, this design will be most consistently used for him in the illustrations. (p.
-34 of the PDF, left panel)
+34, left panel)

 ![Nezha in the Shu Edition, Chapter 79](https://ryinsilverfish.github.io/media/NezhaChapter79.png)

 Nezha in his new Three-headed, Eight-armed Form.
-In-story, he receives the transformation ability from his master Taiyi in Chapter 76, but the design appears in the Chapter 79 illustration.
+In-story, he receives the transformation ability from his master Taiyi in Chapter 76, but the design appears in the Chapter 79 illustration. (p.
+57, left panel)

 ## *Xiu xiang feng shen yan yi*, 1695, Shan cheng tang edition